1nfinigon/omclone/README.md

 or 1, very rarely in between).
 This stopped happening after the above bug was fixed.

+I've repeatedly had to lower the AdamW lr from 4e-4 to 5e-6, to avoid instability.

 # Future work

 Technical/impl work: